 >>> month = 09 File "<stdin>", line 1 month = 09 ^ SyntaxError: invalid token

 For syntax errors, the error messages don’t help much.
 The most

 SyntaxError: invalid token, neither of which is very

 The runtime error you are most likely to make is a “use before def;” that is, trying to use a variable before you have assigned a value.
 This can happen if you spell a variable name wrong:

 >>> principal = 327.68 >>> interest = principle * rate NameError: name 'principle' is not defined

 Variables names are case sensitive, so

-LaTeX is not the same as
+LaTeX is not the

 At this point, the most likely cause of a semantic error is the order of operations.
 For example, to evaluate 1/2π, you might be tempted to write